For meeting your financial goals it is important to know the basic tips for money management.

 What to do?

-If you currently use them on regular bases then close the option of auto renewal.
+If you currently use them on regular bases then close the option of auto-renewal.
 And those which you no longer are going to use cancel them out.

 8. Hold an emergency saving

-According to a survey of 1000 adults just 23% of Americans have enough money in savings so they can meet the needs for six months of their expenses.
+According to a survey of 1000 adults, just 23% of Americans have enough money in savings so they can meet the needs for six months of their expenses.
 While 26 percent have nothing at all.

 Why should you save for an emergency?
 Several reasons support this.

-You can face a loss of job so until you get a next job you must have something in your savings to cover the expenses.
+You can face a loss of job so until you get your next job you must have something in your savings to cover the expenses.
 So you can cover them with your emergency savings.
 It also prevents you from using a credit card which builds just more and more debt and interest on you.
-You can also cure the situations like illness, accident or any sudden payments with emergency funds.
+You can also cure the situations like illness, accident, or any sudden payments with emergency funds.

-After getting the know how of these tips for money management, let’s discuss some common questions.
+After getting the know-how of these tips for money management, let’s discuss some common questions.

 Frequently asked questions